 In fact, you might just pivot between dozens of different emotions on any given day.

-The truth is, while rainbow babies are a beautiful thing for all the happy emotions they bring to families, there may well be bittersweet moments, too.
+The truth is, while rainbow babies are a beautiful thing for all the happy emotions they bring to families, there might be bittersweet moments, too.